-My final recommendation on Sales and Marketing alignment is something you do once or twice a year.
-Sometimes not as often as that.
+My final Sales and Marketing alignment strategy is something you do once or twice a year, sometimes not as often as that.

-Marginal gains works for day-to-day improvements.
+Marginal gains work for day-to-day improvements.
 As we’ve seen, it’s highly dependent on testing and feedback to check each step.

-However, it will never get you to point D. The top of a mountain.
-That mountain represents a better design.
-A better way of doing things.
+However, it will never get you to point D, the top of a mountain.
+That mountain represents a better design and a better way of doing things.

 The problem is that when you are at point B, the top of the smaller hill, a small step in any direction always takes you downhill.